PoliticalGraveyard.com

 David John Pizzoli (1913-1976) — also known as David J. Pizzoli — of Atlas, Northumberland County, Pa.
 Born in Atlas, Northumberland County, Pa., January 16, 1913.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1948.
 Catholic.
 Member, Knights of Columbus; American Legion.
 Died, of heart and lung problems, in Mahoning Township, Montour County, Pa., September 3, 1976 (age 63 years, 231 days).
 Interment at St. Peter's Cemetery, Mt.
 Carmel Township, Northumberland County, Pa.

 Daniel I. Radakovich — of Cleveland, Cuyahoga County, Ohio.
 Born in Easton, Northampton County, Pa.
 Democrat.
-Candidate in primary for U.S. Senator from Ohio, 2000.
+Candidate for U.S. Senator from Ohio, 2000.
 Member, Knights of Columbus.
 Still living as of 2000.

 Frederick Bernard Rooney (b.
 1925) — also known as Fred B. Rooney — of Northampton County, Pa.
 Born in Bethlehem, Northampton County, Pa., November 6, 1925.
 Democrat.
 Served in the U.S. Army during World War II; member of Pennsylvania state senate 18th District, 1959-63; resigned 1963; U.S. Representative from Pennsylvania 15th District, 1963-79; defeated, 1978.
 Catholic.
 Member, Knights of Columbus; American Legion; Amvets; Veterans of Foreign Wars; Catholic War Veterans.
 Still living as of 1998.